robyu/knockknock/README.md

 -----------
 Knock Knock is an Arduino-powered, acoustic impulse sequence detector.
 That's a fancy way of saying that it's a little embedded project which listens and responds to sequences of sharp sounds, like claps.

 The software is developed for an Arduino Uno with [Wiring](http://wiring.org.co/).
-It assumes additional hardware:  a microphone, current driver, and solenoid.
+It requires additional hardware:  a microphone, current driver, and solenoid.
 For a complete description of the software and hardware, see my [Knock*Knock Webpage](http://robertyu.com/wikiperdido/Knock%20Knock).

 ![Knock Knock](http://robertyu.com/wikiperdido/Knock%20Knock?action=AttachFile&do=get&target=small_open_box.jpg "KnockKnock Open Box")